-If you need to calculate the percentage change between two values in Excel, you can use a formula that divides the change itself by the "old" value.
-A classic example would be to calculate the percentage between sales last month and sales this month.
+To calculate the percentage change between two values in Excel, you can use a formula that divides the difference between two values by the "old" value.
+In the example shown, E6 contains this formula:

 How the formula works

-In this case, Excel first calculates the difference between the values (the actually change in sales) then divides that result by the original, or "old" value to get the decimal value -0.3435:
+Following order of operations, Excel first calculates the difference between the values (the actual change in sales) then divides that result by the original, or "old" value to get the decimal value -0.3435:

 You can calculate a percent variance by subtracting the original number from the new number, then dividing that result by the original.
 For example, if the baseline number is 100, and the new number is 110: = ( 110 - 100 ) / 100 This formula can be...